diliny867/Graphical-Calculator/README.md

 6. The buttons on the fourth row allow you to add or remove functions from the canvas.
 7. To remove a function, click the "-" button located on the left of the function.
 8. The "hide/show" button toggles the visibility of the function on the canvas.
-9. Clicking the "Variables" button enables you to change the values of custom variables in the function.
+9. Clicking the "Variables" button allows you to change the values of custom variables in the function.
 For example, in a function like "_x \* a_", you can modify the value of "a".
 10. The colour picker button allows you to select a colour for the function.
-11. The blue field is where you can input your own function.
+11. The blue field is where you can input your function.

 ## Technical requirements

- - Application is super lightweight and will run on almost any machine.
+ - The application is super lightweight and will run on almost any machine.
 Supported by graphical cards, running graphical drivers, released since 2010.
-Minumum windows XP is recommended.
+Minimum Windows XP is recommended.

 ## Used Technologies